chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 Upon receipt, the mirror decodes the "target" parameter, inspects its cache for a copy of the resource, and then constructs a HTTP request to the target URL to fetch the content.
 If present, the relay copies the Accept header from the client request to the request sent to the target.
-This mirror request to the target might be the following.
+This mirror request to the target may be the following.

 ~~~
 :method = GET
 :scheme = https
-:authority = target.example
+:authority = issuer.example
 :path = /.well-known/private-token-issuer-directory
 accept = application/private-token-issuer-directory
 ~~~